 - Hold Australian Citizenship or Permanent Residency

-- Have completed Year 12 in 2016 OR have completed Year 12 in 2016 and completed an exchange program in 2017 OR be commencing university studies at the University of Melbourne in 2018 for the first time (having not completed prior university studies at any other institution)
+- Have completed Year 12 in 2017 OR have completed Year 12 in 2016 and completed an exchange program in 2017 OR will be commencing university studies at the University of Melbourne in 2018 for the first time (having not completed prior university studies at any other institution)

 - Commence full-time studies in Semester 1, 2018, in the Bachelor of Agriculture in a Commonwealth Supported Place (CSP)